 Additionally, as you bank from home or wherever you’re sheltering in place, online and mobile transactions are not only a commonality, but a necessity.
 All of these various factors reinforce the importance of practicing caution with your financial information.
-You can easily access Academy Bank’s Online Banking portal here.
+You can easily access Academy Bank’s Digital Banking here.

 Protect yourself by keeping your money close and your information closer, and when in doubt — verify, and verify again.